Candidates for the MAET Courses

 - Visual thinkers who enjoy communicating conceps and ideas using sketches, drawings and diagrams.

 - Applicants with a comprehensive portfolio of their own personal work, showing observational drawing in all areas and life-drawing in particular.
-Examples of medical or scientific artwork may be included but are not essential.
+Examples of medical or scientific artwork may be included, but are not essential.

 - Individuals with diverse interdisciplinary academic background, such as biology, art, pharmacology, anatomy, medicine, nursing, humanities, midwifery, biochemisty, graphic design, archaeology and anthropology.